jam1015/evil-god-toggle/README.md

     buffer‑local `god-local-mode`.

+## Depends-On

+Depends on installation of [evil](https://github.com/emacs-evil/evil) and [god-mode](https://github.com/emacsorphanage/god-mode).

 ## Installation/Configuration

 This package is not on MELPA yet.
-The author does not yet know how to do that so any help is appreciated.

 ### Example Use-package (with elpaca integration)